iamsayan/wp-auto-republish/readme.txt

 * Shows single republication info in a admin column.
 * Can hide last original published info from frontend.

-**You can upgrade to Premium Version directly from your dashboard.**
+<strong>[Upgrade to WP Auto Republish Premium](https://sayandatta.in/wp-auto-republish/purchase) now.
+You can also upgrade to Premium Version directly from your dashboard.</strong>

-= Warnings =

-* DON'T USE THIS PLUGIN IF YOUR PERMALINKS INCLUDE DATES (IN FREE VERSION)
+### Free and Premium Support

+Support for the WP Auto Republish plugin on the WordPress forums is free.

+Premium world-class support is available via email to all [WP Auto Republish Premium](https://sayandatta.in/wp-auto-republish/purchase) customers.

+> <strong>Note</strong>: Paid customers support is always given priority over free support.
+Paid customers support is provided via one-to-one email.
+[Upgrade to Premium](https://sayandatta.in/wp-auto-republish/purchase) to benefit from priority support.

 = Compatibility =